Dishan765/NewsLister/README.md

 A web application listing news about a search term using the mediastack API to get news.

-Tools: HTML, CSS, JavaScript, mediastack API
+Tools used: HTML, CSS, JavaScript, mediastack API

 # What I Learned?